Scalable Application- and User-aware Resource Allocation in Enterprise Networks Using End-host Pacing: Experiment Design and Set-up

 \subsection{Parameter Space and Experiment Procedure}

 The parameter space of the experiments is limited to the \textit{number} and \textit{types} of the applications and whether the experiment is \textit{managed} or \textit{best effort}.
-In detail, the bottleneck link is shared by $\{2,4,..,24\}$ applications per class, in total $|A| \in \{10, .., 120\}$.
+In detail, the bottleneck link is shared by $\{2,4,..,24\}$ applications per class, in total $|\Ax| \in \{10, .., 120\}$.
 For video streaming, half of the applications are of type \live{} and the other half of \vod{}.

-At the start of the experiment, the applications register at the network controller through the local agent.
-Once all applications are registered, the network controller calculates the resource shares of utility for each application and pushes the corresponding pacing rates to the agents.
-The agents configure the pacers accordingly.
+At the start of the experiment, a configuration file is pushed to each host telling the host which number and type of applications to start.
+Each application is modified to start in its own network namespace and to report its type to the host-local agent ( \fkeynb{5} in Fig.~\ref{fig:09_proc}).
+The local agent forwards this information to the network controller.
+Once all applications are registered with the network controller, the controller calculates the resource shares of utility for each application and pushes the corresponding static pacing rates to the agents.
+The agents configure the pacers of the applications' network namespaces accordingly.
+The pacing rate is not changed during an experiment run.
 The SDN-enabled Pica8 switch is configured via OpenFlow for simple forwarding.
 Besides the forwarding rule configuration, the OpenFlow connection is used to poll queue and interface statistics.

 The duration of one experiment run is \unit[15]{minutes} with an additional \unit[1]{minute} warm-up and cool-down phase.
-The applications are started at random times during the warm-up phase and requests during the warm-up or cooldown phase are discarded for the evaluation.
+The applications are started at random times during the warm-up phase and requests during the warm-up or cool-down phase are discarded for the evaluation.
 Each experiment is repeated 11 times.
-The applications are configured with a constant inter-request time of \unit[100]{ms} and \textit{Cubic} is configured as TCP congestion control algorithm.
+If an application's request is finished, it initiates a new request after a pause time of \unit[100]{ms}.
 One request equals one video view for \vod{} and \live{}.
 For \voip{}, one request equals one \unit[30]{s} phone call.
+The reason for the static pause time of \unit[100]{ms} is that this results in an almost constant number of concurrent applications using the bottleneck link.
+Hence, each application in a specific scenario is constantly sending/receiving requests/responses, except of a \unit[100]{ms} break between requests to allow for a reset of an application's state.
+Increasing the pause time between requests would effectively decrease the number of concurrently active applications at a specific point in time. \textit{Cubic} is configured as TCP congestion control algorithm.
+Cubis is chosen as comparison as it shows better performance on congested links compared to Compound and New Reno TCP \cite{abdeljaouad2010performance} and it is the default algorithm for many Linux server variants.
+BBR congestion control proposed by Google fails to show performance benefits and fairness in heterogeneous environments \cite{hock2017experimental} compared to Cubic.